codiso/conmunicator_for_kirby_book/en/chapter/conmunicator_templates.md

 ![](../../de/images/cmu/conmunicator_template_n_1.png)

 Every page exept the imprint, will be delivered by 1:1 matching using the default template.
-The imprint page has it's own template and uses this explicitly.
+The imprint page has it's own template and uses this exclusivly.